 - Callback URL

-Once your connected app is created in Salesforce and you have the Customer Key, Customer Secret, and the Callback URL, you can configure Tableau Server for Salesforce data connections and Einstein Discovery.
+Once your connected app is created in Salesforce and you have the Customer Key, Customer Secret, and the Callback URL, you can configure Tableau Server for Salesforce data connections and outputs, and Einstein Discovery.

 On the Tableau Server computer, at a command prompt, run the following commands: